2016 Event Honoring John Rosenthal

 Dr. Nancy Rappaport, a child and adolescent psychiatrist and director of school-based mental health programs at

 Cambridge Health Alliance, has dedicated her career to helping children living with mental illness.
-The care she is able to
+Read more.

 2012 Event Honoring Donald M. Berwick, MD